mkmckenzie/MKM_website_2015/README.md

 	- changed the padding on the header element so my name would move up and be on two lines, although three would definitely be nice for responsive.
 	- abstract out like elements into mixins and partials for easier locating.
 	- generally getting stuff done, tho :)

+- *11/25/2015*: New branch: gallery.
+This portfolio layout is throwing me for a loop.
+Not sure if I like how any of it looks.
+Switched from looking at a slider to looking at a gallery, right now one is set to flip.
+But no lightbox involved.
+Could use TOS for that I guess, or hammerjs if you can figure out how to use that.
+But, art is assembled.
+Just need to figure out what a good standard size is and I'll photoshop batch edit those suckers.